 Fit

 In terms of fit, vests are less complicated than full jackets, mainly because the arms don’t come into play.
-But different vests and brands do fit differently in the torso, and this is worth taking into account.
-Patagonia, for example, tends to have a medium to boxy fit that allows for a wide range of body types to wear their gear.
-The North Face tends to run large and boxy as it too is worn frequently for casual use.
+However, different vests and brands fit differently in the torso, and this is worth taking into account.
+Patagonia, for example, tends to have a medium to boxy fit that allows for a wider range of body types.
+The North Face also tends to run large and boxy, as they are frequently geared toward more casual use.
 On the other hand, Arc’teryx's Cerium and Norvan Insulated are designed with performance in mind and therefore have snug, athletic fits.
-Keep in mind that vests are layering pieces and therefore it matters what you intend to wear underneath.
+Keep in mind that vests are layering pieces and therefore it matters what you intend to wear underneath or over the top.
 If you plan on layering over a bulky flannel or jacket, it definitely makes sense to size up if you’re on the fence.

 Sustainability

 The outdoor apparel market has seen a sizable push in sustainability practices of late, and vests are no exception.
 Key measures include the use of recycled fabrics, down insulation that’s traceable and certified to the Responsible Down Standard (RDS), and materials that are bluesign-approved (safe for the environment, workers, and consumers) and Fair Trade Certified (produced in a factory where workers’ conditions and compensation are priorities).
-It’s important to note that no insulation type is totally eco-friendly, and both down and synthetics have their drawbacks, but the increase in RDS-certified down and recycled synthetic fill certainly are appealing from an environmental standpoint.
-It’s also becoming increasingly common to see PFC-free DWR coatings, which are free of perfluorocarbons that have been found to be harmful to the environment.
+It’s important to note that no insulation type is totally eco-friendly, and both down and synthetics have their drawbacks, but the increase in RDS-certified down and recycled synthetic fill certainly is appealing from an environmental standpoint.
+It’s also becoming increasingly common to see PFC-free DWR coatings, which are free of perfluorocarbons that are harmful to the environment.

 Brands like Patagonia and REI Co-op have been at the forefront of the sustainability push, but many other leading outdoor companies continue to make notable inroads year after year.
-For example, The North Face updated their ThermoBall collection recently to include 100% recycled materials and a PFC-free DWR finish (the same goes for their Nuptse Vest).
+For example, The North Face updated parts of their collection, including the Nuptse Vest, to include 100% recycled materials and a PFC-free DWR finish.
 Cotopaxi is also worth calling out directly as one of just a few outdoor brands that’s climate neutral-certified (along with REI), which means they continuously monitor their footprint and work to reduce emissions.
 In the end, how a vest is made may not be the deciding factor for some consumers, but we certainly appreciate when brands are transparent about their practices and go the extra mile in creating more sustainably built products.

 Stepping up to a Full Jacket